xpepermint/etcd-grpc/README.md

 ### KV Client

 The `KV` client provides the interface for reading, updating and deleting keys stored in `etcd`.

-Let's start by initializing a new KV client.
+You start by initializing a new KV client.

 ```ts
 import { KVClient } from "etcd-grpc";